HALT Progression of Polycystic Kidney Disease (HALT PKD)

 mL/min/1.
 73 m2 (Study A); and 2) moderately advanced disease defined by GFR 25-60

-of four years, while those enrolled in Study B will be followed for four-to-six years, with
+followed for at least 5 years, while those enrolled in Study B will be followed for

 Clinical Details